SchokiCoder/book_modern_c/src/19_debugging.md

 It seems that the function "String_append" is not doing it's job correctly.
 So let's get bloody goin, by entering the command `n` (short for `next`) in gdb, we can line by line work our way towards the problematic point.
-So we when gdb
+So when gdb
 displays:
 `String_append(&str_twoplusone, "two");`
 Don't enter `next` anymore.